16 Hottest European Resort Destinations of Summer 2018

 13 Puglia Beaches and Torre Guaceto

 Italy's hottest "just discovered" beach resort area is Puglia, the heel of the country's familiar boot shape.
-Surrounded by sea, the peninsula alternates between scenic rock headlands and white sand beaches.
+Surrounded by sea, the peninsula alternates between scenic rock headlands and white-sand beaches.
 Although these are not nearly as crowded as those farther north on the Adriatic coast, you can find even more solitude in the nature reserve of Torre Guaceto.
-Backed by dunes, maquis, forests, and olive groves, the reserve's beaches stretch for miles.
-Those near the carpark can be crowded, but walk a little farther and the crowd thins quickly.
+Backed by dunes, maquis shrubland, and olive groves, the reserve's beaches stretch for miles.
+Those near the carpark can be crowded, but walk a little farther, and the crowd thins quickly.
 There are loungers to rent, but they don't cover the prime spots as they so often do at Italian beaches.
 For dining, you'll need to head north or south outside the reserve, but there is a beach snack bar.

 Accommodation: Where to Stay in Puglia